Arrachera

 • Slice against the grain.
 In other words, slice against the direction of the fibers to make them shorter.
 This leaves you with skirt steak that’s tender and easier to chew.

 • Use a cast iron skillet.
-If you’ve made our cast iron steak before, you know how much more delicious it is when cooked on this magical cooking utensil.
+If you’ve made cast iron steak before, you know how much more delicious it is when cooked on this magical cooking utensil.

 Storage instructions